puppetlabs/puppetlabs-helm/README.md

 ##### `client_only`

-If true, this does not deploy tiller
+Specifies whether to deploy tiller.

 Values: `'true','false'`